conigs/keyforgerules.github.io/README.md

 Each _KeyForge_ deck is composed of three different houses, which are shown on the identity card.
-During this step, the active player chooses one of those three houses to activate, making it the **active house** for the remainder of the turn.
+During this step, the active player chooses one of those three houses on their identity card to activate, making it the **active house** for the remainder of the turn.
 This active house determines which cards the active player can play, discard from their hand, and use this turn.

 * After choosing a house, the active player has the option to take all cards in their archives and add them to their hand.
 (See “Archives” in the Glossary.)
-* If a player controls a card that does not belong to one of the three houses in their deck, they may (if they desire) choose and activate that house during this step instead of one of the three houses in their deck.
+* If a player controls a card that does not belong to one of the three houses on their identity card, they may (if they desire) choose and activate that house during this step instead of one of the three houses in their deck.
+* A player cannot choose to activate a house unless it is either on their identity card or they control a card that belongs to that house.
+If a card effect instructs a player that they must activate a house other than one in the aforementioned categories, that card effect is ignored (See Cannot VS Must/May.)

 ### STEP 3: PLAY, DISCARD, AND USE CARDS OF THE CHOSEN HOUSE
 The active player may play or discard any number of cards of the active